porchportal/Main_Web_EyeTracking/README.md

 ## ⚠️ Important Notice

-**This website is designed for collecting datasets only.** The video processing service (Port 8011) is currently under development and not available.
+**This website is designed for collecting datasets only.** The following features are currently unavailable or under development:

+- **Video Processing Service (Port 8011)**: Currently under development and not available
+- **Image Background Auto-Change**: This feature is temporarily unavailable and will be restored in future updates

 Please use the available data collection features for your research needs.

 ## 🏗️ Architecture Overview